-updating: The Anandtech website provides additional information about the MG08, which is, after all, a fairly innovative drive - with nine magnetic plates only 0.635 millimeters thick compared to 0.8 millimeters in the past and dual read heads with TDMR technology storage Information is denser than standard single-head PMR drives.
+updating: The Anandtech website provides more information about the MG08, according to which it is, after all, a fairly innovative drive - with nine magnetic plates with a thickness of only 0.635 millimeters compared to 0.8 millimeters in the past and dual reading heads with TDMR technology that allow storage Information is denser than standard single-head PMR drives.
 It is very interesting to see where this axis will develop in the hard market.

-Original article: Precisely while the biggest competitors in the market are struggling to commercialize next generation technologies - emerging Toshiba And steals the show with record volume for the old and familiar storage method
+The original article: Just as the pair of the biggest competitors in the market are struggling with the commercial application of next-generation technologies - emerges Toshiba And steals the show with record volume for the old and familiar storage method

-The MG08 will be offered in both the SAS configuration that is only in information centers and the SATA connection that will also be compatible with PCs, starting in late January - thus targeting the planned 16 terabytes of Western Digital and-Seagate Based on MAMR and HAMR respectively, which are only currently in the internal exams phase.
+The MG08 will be offered both in a SAS configuration located in information centers only and in a SATA connection that will also be suitable for personal computers, starting at the end of January - thus being ahead of the planned 16 terabyte products of Western Digital and-Seagate Based on MAMR and HAMR respectively, which are only currently in the internal exams phase.
 The official price has not yet been revealed, but it is reasonable to assume that it will not be low at all, at least at the beginning of the road.

-Perhaps in the long run Toshiba You will find yourself lagging behind due to little or late investment in New Age magnetic storage technologies - but for now, the modest actress who has a market share of less than 10 percent has managed to surprise and outperform its two huge competitors holding 90 percent together, which is a Cinderella story True to us.
+Perhaps in the long run Toshiba You will find yourself behind due to little or late investment in the magnetic storage technologies of the new age - but for now it seems that the modest actress with a market share of less than 10 percent has managed to surprise and ahead of its two huge competitors who together hold 90 percent of the field, and that is Cinderella Real for us.